hardingadonis/aseprite-auto-build/README.md

 ## Usage:

 - Click `Use this template` to create a new repository.
-- Turn on the GitHub Actions in the `Actions` tab.
-- Run the workflow `Auto Build Aseprite` to build Aseprite.
+- Wait for the build to complete.

 ## Contributors: